HOME BROWSE SALARIES BEST PAYING JOBS

 Is a Master's degree or an MBA worth it?
 Should you pursue higher education?

-A Master's degree program or any post-graduate program in Sweden costs anywhere from 226,000 Swedish Krona(s) to 677,000 Swedish Krona(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Sweden costs anywhere from 226,000 SEK to 679,000 SEK and lasts approximately two years.
 That is quite an investment.

-Oil / Gas / Energy / Mining Salary Comparison By Gender
+Salary and Compensation Comparison By Gender / Oil / Gas / Energy / Mining / Sweden

 Share This Chart